bartbalaz/janus-container/README.md

  JANUS_REPO | The repository to fetch the Janus Gateway source code (e.g. https://github.com/meetecho/janus-gateway.git)
  JANUS_VERSION | The Janus Gateway source code version to checkout (e.g. "v0.10.0")

-Further tuning of the _.gitlab-ci.yml_ is required to fit into your setup.
-For example, you must set the right location and version of the build image and you may need to tag the jobs with different tags so they get picked up by the appropriate runner, set the right version of the janus buld image etc.
+**Please note that further tuning of the _.gitlab-ci.yml_ is required to fit into your setup.
+For example, you must set the right location and version of the build image and you may need to tag the jobs with different tags so they get picked up by the appropriate runner, set the right version of the janus buld image etc.**

 ## Running the target image on the build/execution host
 1. Launch the target image by invoking either of the commands on the build/execution host that are displayed at the end of a **successful** manual